RagingGummyBear/CustomVisionProject/CustomVisionProject/Workflow.md

     - Requires images from far, angled and different cup color

 ## TODO:

-    - Acquire images for better coffee recognition
-    - Fix the quotes to change on swipe
+    - Logo
-    - Fix the memory leak UGH!!!
+    - Improve the text generator
-## BUGS: